Top 4 Procedural Hearing Defenses

 Many people wonder how hearing officers can make mistakes that provide a defense to a hearing.
 The answer is that they usually do not have an adequate understanding of the laws governing their job.
 The hearing officer is not usually a lawyer and often has no legal training whatsoever.
 In fact, they are usually promoted from the ranks of driving test examiners.
 Learn these defenses so that if your hearing officer makes any of these mistakes, you will be able to capitalize on them and beat the DMV.

 Procedural Hearing Defense #1

-This happens all the time when a hearing officer finds they do not have the witnesses or documents they need to conduct the hearing.
-While the Government Code allows a continuance for “good cause,” DMV does not show good cause if they could have prevented the continuance with reasonable preparation.
-Nor is a police officer’s “vacation” good cause.
-If your hearing officer proposes to “reconvene” (DMV’s word for “continuance”) at a later time, object to it and be ready to file a writ when your objection is overruled.
+This happens all the time when hearing officers find they do not have the witnesses or documents they need to conduct the hearing.
+While the Government Code allows a continuance for good cause, DMV does not show good cause if it could have prevented the continuance with reasonable preparation.
+Nor is a police officer’s vacation good cause.
+If your hearing officer proposes to reconvene (DMV’s word for continuance) at a later time, object to it and be ready to file a writ when your objection is overruled.

 Procedural Hearing Defense #2

 This defense is the converse of #1 and presents itself when a motorist shows good cause for a continuance, but the hearing officer denies the request.
 Examples of good cause are lack of proper notice by the DMV, needing time to hire counsel, timing conflict with court or a doctor’s appointment or something else important that could not reasonably be avoided, and the death or illness of an important witness.
 If your hearing officer proposes to deny your request for a continuance, point out that you have shown good cause under Arnett v.
 Office of Administrative Hearings (1996) 49 Cal.App.4th 332 and that denying the continuance is an abuse of discretion.
 Then be ready to file a writ and ask for attorney’s fees.

 Illegal Telephone Testimony